WELCOME TO THE

 This should be no surprise to anyone that lives in Maryland but our weather can be a bit wacky!
 Having a good rain plan and preparing for rain can help make your day go smoothly if it happens.
 The number one thing I always tell my couples when it comes to rain is to just roll with it.
 You can not control the weather so don’t stress about it!
 If you are not stressing then your family and friends will be ready to roll with the punches too.
 Everyone takes a hint from you guys, if they see you having a great time despite the weather then they will be more likely to have a great time too!

+» Airbnb to the Rescue!
 I mentioned this before but I am saying here again.
 Rent an Airbnb instead of a hotel room.
-If it rains we will have more options for photographs indoors then if we are in a hotel.
+If it rains we will have more options for photographs indoors than if we are in a hotel.
 I have shot weddings where we ended up doing the first look and wedding party photos all indoors due to rain.
 Had we been at a hotel and not a cute Airbnb the photos would not have been as unique and fun as they were.

 » Rain Boots If it looks like rainy weather is in the forecast for your day and you have a bridal party go out and get some cheap rain boots for your girls to wear.
 Not only will they be more comfortable with dry feet but they will be able to walk around much easier if we are taking photos out in the grass.
 If they are wearing long dresses no one will even know, if they have short dresses you can pick cute rain boots that match your wedding party colors for a fun touch!

 » Have lots of umbrellas Clear umbrellas are best because they let light through but solid white, black, or other colors are fun too.
-Have enough so every two people in your wedding party can share and umbrella.
-After your wedding you can resell them to another bride in a local wedding group!
+Have enough so every two people in your wedding party can share an umbrella.
+After your wedding, you can resell them to another bride in a local wedding group!

+» Don’t be afraid to get out in the rain!
 Photos in the rain are always worth it, it’s part of your day so have fun with it!
 Don’t worry about your suit or dress, a trip to the dry cleaners can take care of any mud that might make its way onto your clothes.
 Chances are everything will be going to the dry cleaners anyway!